TheLat/fusion/README.md

 - Toxic is now a major status effect that persists outside of combat.
 Swapping out a pokemon while it has Toxic on it will reset its counter.
 A pokemon that suffers from Toxic can't be poisoned.
 A pokemon that is poisoned and has Toxic applied to it will no longer be poisoned.
 - Any story event that asks you to choose between pokemon that can't be found in the wild (the fossils, Hitmonlee and Hitmonchan, etc.) will grant you all the pokemon instead.
 This does not apply to the starter pokemon at the beginning.
 - Beating the Elite 4 will give you the option of getting more money or another pick from the starter pokemon.
-- The Elite 4 will allow you to challenge them in Hardcore Mode, where all of their pokemon have leveled up once for every time you've beaten them.
+- Beating the Elite 4 will allow you to challenge them in Hardcore Mode, where all of their pokemon have leveled up once for every time you've beaten them.
 - TMs will be rechargeable instead of one-shots.
 Not sure where to put the TM recharger yet.
 - Critical hit chance will be done on an individual attack basis for multi-attacks
 - Focus Energy will multiply your critical chance by 4 instead of dividing it by 4.